LevelUpWeb3/ERC20-Challenge/Assignment.md

 # Assignment

 You're doing great!
-You have;
+You have:

 1. Developed an understanding of what ERC20 tokens are.
 2. Grasped the functionality of ERC20 tokens.